oddlama/agenix-rekey/README.md

 ## Usage

 Since agenix-rekey is just an extension, everything you know about agenix still applies as usual.
-Look below for instructions on adapting an existing config.
-For new installations, the setup process will be the following:
+Apart from specifying meta information about your master key, the only thing that you have to change to use rekeying is to sepcify `rekeyFile` instead of `file`.
+The full setup process is the following:

 1. For each host you have to provide a pubkey for rekeying and select the master identity to use for decrypting.
-This is probably the same for each host.
+Apart for `hostPubkey`, this is probably the same for each host.
+   If other attributes do differ between hosts, they will usually be merged when invoking the apps.

     ```nix
     {